Coping with ulcerative colitis (UC) can present challenges.

 The exact cause of ulcerative colitis is unclear.
 Many experts believe it results from an abnormality of the immune system and an inability to handle bacteria in the digestive tract.

 Your doctor may request a blood test, stool samples, barium enema, and colonoscopy.
 These medical tests will allow them to determine whether ulcerative colitis is causing your symptoms or your symptoms are caused by another condition such as Crohn’s disease, diverticular disease, or cancer.

 Because the symptoms and effects of the disease vary, there’s no single treatment that works for everyone.
 Treatments often focus on:

-It’s best to consume smaller amounts of food throughout the day.
-Avoid raw and high fiber foods if these are problem foods for you.
+It’s recommended to consume smaller amounts of food throughout the day to best help optimize the management of your condition.
+Avoid raw and high-fiber foods if these are problem foods for you.
 Examples of foods to avoid with UC include:

 - whole grains